osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 ----------------------------

 As with any OMF application, it is necessary to send three OMF Messages to the Relay ingress endpoint.
-All three messages reuse the same set of HTTP request headers, changing a value of one of the headers according to the message type.
+All three messages reuse the same set of HTTP request headers, changing the “messagetype” value in the header to match the message type.

-Before sending any other messages, send an OMF message with the "messagetype" header set to "type."
-Set the "messagetype" header to the value "container".
-This message should be sent after the type message specifying "typeid" property.
+The first message sent must be a “type” message, which defines the type of the data stream.
+The second must be a “container” message, which creates the container of the previously defined type of the data stream.
+The third, and all consecutive messages, must be “data” messages, which send time series data to the PI System using the container that was created.

 The following is the list of required headers and values: